qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Conversions.rst

 to_string
 .........

 Converts a number to string.
+The conversion is not locale-aware, see 'format_number' for a locale-aware alternative.

 .. list-table::
    :widths: 15 85